ronnieholm/Bugfree.NemLogIn/README.md

    authentication against the NemLog-in test IdP succeeds but once the result is posted back to the SP, a `SecurityTokenValidationException` with message `The signature of the incoming message is invalid` is raised.
-We can disable verifying certification chain trust by editing Web.config, adding the `omitAssertionSignatureCheck` attribute as below:
+We can disable verifying certification chain trust by editing web.config, adding the `omitAssertionSignatureCheck` attribute as below:

      ```xml